getodk/docs/odkx-src/tables-sample-app-install.rst

 When complete, click :guilabel:`OK` on the :guilabel:`Sync Outcome` dialog and back out of the Services, returning to Tables.

-If the sync was successful, ODK Tables will scan through the downloaded configuration, updating its list of available forms.
+If the sync was successful, ODK-X Tables will scan through the downloaded configuration, updating its list of available forms.

   .. image:: /img/tables-sample-app/tables-sample-scan.*
     :alt: Tables Update Configuration
     :class: device-screen-vertical

-After this configuration is set up, ODK Tables should now present a custom home screen with five tabs, one for each of the demos.
-If it does not, back out of ODK Tables and re-launch it.
+After this configuration is set up, ODK-X Tables should now present a custom home screen with five tabs, one for each of the demos.
+If it does not, back out of ODK-X Tables and re-launch it.

 .. _tables-sample-app-installing-learn-more: